-We also reviewed Cure SMA's "2024 Annual State of SMA" report, which was released on March 31, 2025.8 Among adult patients, 89% reported that gaining muscle strength was their greatest unmet need.
+We also reviewed Cure SMA's "2024 Annual State of SMA" report, which was released on March 31, 2025.
+Among adult patients, 89% reported that gaining muscle strength was their greatest unmet need.
 Mental health challenges were common, including 45% of adults reporting that they needed mental health services but did not know how to access them.
 In addition to themes like those reported above, the report highlighted financial toxicity in many forms.
 About one in 10 adults with SMA reported that they had to skip buying medications or going to doctors' appointments to save money and reported worrying that their food would run out before they received money to buy more.
-Adults reported financial issues due to travel expenses.
+Adults reported working part-time to stay below an income threshold for services, and half of caregivers reported financial issues due to travel expenses.
 Insurance denials for SMA treatments were reported by more than half of the individuals.
 When choosing SMA treatment, caregivers reported that efficacy and safety were far more important than route of administration, dosing schedule, or cost coverage.
 The top five unmet needs of caregivers were support for fatigue, mental health care, financial assistance, flexible work arrangements, and nursing support for their child.